Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 - Clemson and its opponents have not yet scored more than 56.5 points in a game this season.

-- These two squads combine to allow 44.4 points per game, 12.1 fewer than this contest's over/under.
+- The 44.4 combined points per game that these two squads have allowed this season are 12.1 fewer than the 56.5 total in this contest.

-- Tigers games have an average total of 48.9 points this season, 7.6 fewer than Saturday's over/under.
+- The average total in Tigers games this season is 48.9, 7.6 points fewer than Saturday's total of 56.5 .

-- In 2021, games involving the Demon Deacons have averaged a total of 64.6 points, 8.1 more than the set total in this contest.
+- In 2021, games involving the Demon Deacons have averaged a total of 64.6 points, 8.1 more than the set over/under in this contest.

 Clemson Stats and Trends

-- Clemson is 2-2 against the spread and 4-0 overall in games when it puts up more than 29.1 points.
+- Clemson is 2-2 against the spread and 4-0 overall this season when the team puts up more than 29.1 points.

-- In games that Clemson piles up over 440.5 yards, the team is 0-2 against the spread and 2-0 overall.
+- In games that Clemson amasses more than 440.5 yards, the team is 0-2 against the spread and 2-0 overall.

 - The Tigers have 14 giveaways this season, while the Demon Deacons have 21 takeaways .